-Food safety schemes are voluntary, highly prescriptive schemes that aim to ensure the safety of food during certain stages of production, packing, processing, transport, manufacture, wholesale and retail sale or food service.
+Food safety schemes are highly prescriptive schemes that aim to ensure the safety of food during certain stages of production, packing, processing, transport, manufacture, wholesale and retail sale or food service.
 Horticultural businesses that sign up to a food safety scheme agree to comply with requirements on how produce is grown, packed, prepared and distributed.
 Compliance with a food safety scheme is usually certified through an audit by a third-party auditor.
-Although these schemes are voluntary, market forces, particularly retailer demand, mean a significant proportion of produce is grown under schemes.